 Symptoms of Separation Anxiety: Recognizing and Assessing Your Pup’s Problem

-It is important to learn to identify the signs and symptoms of separation anxiety, so that you can get your pooch the help she needs and deserves.
+It is important to learn to identify the signs and symptoms of separation anxiety, so that you can support your pet’s mental health and (if necessary) get her the help she needs and deserves.

-Some of the most common symptoms of separation anxiety are detailed below.
+Some of the most common symptoms of separation anxiety pet owners observe are detailed below.

 They’re listed in increasing order of severity – the first few are somewhat mild, while the last few are quite serious.
 Consider this when trying to assess your dog and her level of distress.